clemenkok/clemenkok/README.md

 ### Hi there 👋
 ![](https://komarev.com/ghpvc/?username=clemenkok)

-- 🔭 I’m currently working on the Engineers Without Borders website and the Singapore Society website.
+- 🔭 I’m currently working on the Imperial Engineers Without Borders website (Figma, Flutter) and the Singapore Society website (Wordpress, Docker).
 - 🌱 I’m currently learning Hardware Design Language, Flutter and React.
 - 👯 I’m looking to collaborate on projects that add value to people's lives.
 - 📫 How to reach me: Linkedin (https://www.linkedin.com/in/clemenkok/)